ssdclickofdeath/linux-sunxi-libre/README.md

 #Linux Sunxi Libre Mirror
 This repository is a mirror of the port of linux-sunxi-libre that *was* hosted at [http://platen-software.de/linux-sunxi/](http://platen-software.de/linux-sunxi/), but now gives a 404 error.
+See [this](http://trisquel.info/en/forum/olinuxino-free-alternative-raspberry-pi) forum thread for more information.

 The file is split up into three parts due to GitHub's size limit.
 The parts can be rejoined with 7-zip.